alexeyinkin/eb-1a/1-process/README.md

 The doctor administered the flu shot himself and sent me to partnering clinics:

-- One for the chest X-Ray scan.
+- One for the chest X-ray scan.
 - Another one for the diphtheria shot.

 That was about it.